salmarashad/The-Last-Of-Us/README.md

 1. Ensure you have **JUnit** set up in your IDE.
 2. Run the test suite to check the game logic.

+## To Do

+- Improve UI
+- Add how to play page
+- Refactor resources to be in resources folder

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.